-Justice studies allows students to study the field of criminal justice from a broad perspective.
-Graduates of the Justice Studies track benefit from the depth of information on criminal justice related issues provided from the core curriculum, while also gaining the advantage of breadth of knowledge from a flexible curriculum.
-In addition to program objectives outlined above, students in this track will use a theoretical lens when employing research and evaluation skills to develop key capacities in their own area of unique interests.
+The Justice Studies track allows students to study the field of criminal justice from a broad perspective.
+Graduates of the Justice Studies track benefit from the depth of information on criminal justice related issues provided from the core curriculum, while also gaining the advantage of breadth of knowledge from a flexible elective curriculum.
+Students in this track will apply theory when employing research and evaluation skills to develop key capacities in their own area of unique interests.